Back up Azure Kubernetes Service by using Azure Backup

 3. Create a Backup Instance using a Backup Policy with retention duration set for Vault-standard datastore.
 Every recovery point stored in this datastore will be in the secondary region.

-Create a backup policy
+Create a Backup policy

-Before you configure backups, you need to create a backup policy that defines the frequency of backups and the retention duration of backups.
+Before you configure backups, you need to create a Backup policy that defines the frequency of backups and the retention duration of backups.

 To create a backup policy:

-2. For Datasource type, select Kubernetes Service and continue.
+3. For Datasource type, select Kubernetes Services.

-Backup Frequency: Select the backup frequency (hourly or daily), and then choose the retention duration for the backups.
+• Backup Frequency: Select the backup frequency (hourly or daily), and then choose the retention duration for the backups.

-Screenshot that shows selection of retention period.
+Screenshot that shows the retention settings.

 Note